harshmeel/harshmeel.github.io/_pages/about.md

 🪴I am from a town called Jhunjhunu, situtated near Jaipur, Rajasthan, India and currently live in Greater Noida, Delhi NCR.

-🖥️I have a unexplained disliking to compartmentalised record keeping of previous works (Latin for CV making 😁).
+🖥️I have a disliking to compartmentalised record keeping of one's prior exploits (Latin for CV making 😁).
 This website is a compromise I have reached with it.

 A data-driven personal website